cloudmesh/client/docs/source/man/man.rst

     key list [--format=FORMAT]

-        list the keys in teh giiven format: json, yaml, table. table is default
+        list the keys in the giiven format: json, yaml, table. table is default

     key list